Michael Forbes (politician): Early life and career

-Michael Patrick Forbes of Round Rock, Texas and Quogue, Long Island, was born on 16 July 1952 at Riverhead, Long Island, New York, to Kenneth and Jane (née Morrissey) Forbes.
-He is the grandson of Carrie Bowman, a Broadway actress, and T. Harold Forbes, an actor and Vaudeville song and dance man who became a well-known newspaper publisher in New Rochelle and Long Island, New York.
-Forbes graduated from the SUNY Albany, Saint Paul University, the University of Ottawa and the University of Mary.
-He received an honorary Doctor of Law from Long Island University.
-Forbes got his start in politics as an assistant to New York State Assembly Speaker Perry B. Duryea, Jr. He was a senior aide and close advisor to Republicans U.S. Sen. Al D'Amato and U.S. Rep. Connie Mack.
-In 1979, Forbes joined the George H.W.
-Bush presidential campaign as a campaign operative in Upstate New York and again, in 1987, successfully campaigned statewide in Maine for Bush to succeed Ronald Reagan.
-President Bush appointed Forbes to a senior post at the United States Small Business Administration in 1989.
+Michael Patrick Forbes was born on 16 July 1952 at Riverhead, New York, to Kenneth and Jane (née Morrissey) Forbes.
+He is the grandson of Carrie Bowman, a Broadway actress, and T. Harold Forbes, an actor and Vaudeville song and danceman who became a well-known newspaper publisher in New Rochelle and Long Island, New York.
+Forbes holds degrees from the SUNY Albany, Saint Paul University, the University of Ottawa, and the University of Mary.
+He studied American history, political science, bioethics and canon law, and received an honorary Doctor of Law from Long Island University.

+Forbes got his start in politics as an assistant to New York State Assembly Speaker Perry B. Duryea Jr. He was a close advisor and senior aide to U.S. Senator Al D'Amato and U.S. Rep. Connie Mack III.
+In 1979, Forbes joined the presidential campaign of George H.W.
+Bush as a campaign operative in Upstate New York and again, in 1987, successfully campaigned statewide in Maine for Bush to succeed Ronald Reagan.
+President Bush appointed Forbes to a senior post in the Small Business Administration in 1989.
 He served four years, leaving in 1993 when the Clinton administration came into office.